An electric bus in service in the Bouches-du-Rhône, the pilot region for the REBORN project led by Be Energy.

 -

-accurately diagnose the health of batteries,
+accurately diagnose the state of health of batteries,

 -

-identify cells that are actually faulty,
+identify the cells that are actually failing,

 -